VS800624/javaScript_practice_and_revise/README.md

 In other words Closure is a combination of a function and its lexical scope bundled together forms a closure.

+Important things about closure:-
+   1. An inner function can be directly called using two parenthesis ()().
+   2. Even parameters can be passed this way (Remember that the function needs to be returned to do this)
+   3. Closures can also be used for data hiding and encapsulation.
+So other code cannot access this value.
+   4. Unused variables are automatically deleted in High Level Programming language by garbage collector.
+Closures allocate a lot of memory which cannot be deleted so this acts as a disadvantage.
+   5. Some browsers now have smart garbage collectors that automatically deletes variables that are not used outside closures.

 Uses of Closures:
+ - It help us in data hiding and encapsulation.
  - Modules Design Pattern
  - Curring
  - Functions like once